 The office of Student Life & Activities can work with your club or class to request a charter or school bus for trips.
 As charter bus companies’ schedule fill quickly, particularly in December and April, please work early to reserve a bus.

 We can also get tickets for NJ Transit or the Sea-streak ferry.
 At all times a trip chaperone must accompany students, even when using mass transit, if Brookdale funds are being used for travel.
-After talking to Student Life and receiving approval for the trip, Mary Jo Burkhard may assist you with the bus or mass transit ticket purchase process.
+After receiving approval for the trip, you will be required to meet with Student Life & Activities who will then assist you with the bus or mass transit ticket purchase process.

 Driving Your Own Vehicle

-If you drive your own car, we will reimburse for gas and tolls OR mileage (beginning/ending mileage must be written down) – not both.
-We may only reimburse one person per car.
+If you drive your own car, the college may reimburse for gas and tolls OR mileage (beginning/ending mileage must be written down) – not both.
+Only one person per car may be eligible for reimbursement.
 Mileage reimbursed will be at current IRS recommendation per mile.
 You may only drive your own personal vehicle for club or class travel if approved as part of your organization’s original travel proposal.

 Student Life remains available to assist in all aspects of club functions & on-goings during normal business hours.
 Our virtual and in-person office hours continue to be Monday-Friday, 8:30am-5pm.
 If you would like to schedule a meeting with representatives from our office, contact information for Student Life & Activities is as follows: